 an employment goal; and

-services delivered as indicated on the VR3373, Project SEARCH Job Placement Services Plan;
+services delivered as indicated on VR3363;

-accurately complete and document in descriptive terms all the information required on VR3374, Project SEARCH Job Placement Report, at the completion of each benchmark, as follows:

-Benchmark A is completed after the customer has completed five days of employment;

-Benchmark B is completed after the customer has completed 45 cumulative days of employment;

-Benchmark C is completed after the customer has completed 90 cumulative days of employment;

-accurately complete and document in descriptive terms all extended services necessary for the customer to maintain long-term competitive integrated employment after VR closes the case on the VR3374, Project SEARCH Placement Report; and
+for Benchmark C, accurately document in descriptive terms on VR3364, Project SEARCH Placement Report, all extended services necessary for the customer to maintain long-term competitive integrated employment after VR closes the case; and

-customer satisfaction and service delivery can be verified by the customer's signature on the associated form or by VR staff contact with the customer.
+verify customer satisfaction and service delivery by the customer's signature on the associated form or by VR staff contact with the customer.

-For information on acceptable signatures refer to VR-SFP 3.11.1 Documentation and Signatures.
+For information on acceptable signatures, refer to VR-SFP 3.11.1 Documentation and Signatures.

 No payment may be made for the achievement of a benchmark until the VR counselor receives and approves a complete, accurate, signed, and dated:

-VR3373, Project SEARCH Job Placement Services Plan (This form does not need to be resubmitted for Job Placement if the VR counselor already obtained a copy earlier in the internship.);
+VR3363, Project SEARCH Job Placement Services Plan (This form does not need to be resubmitted for Job Placement if the VR counselor has obtained a copy earlier in the internship.);

-VR3374, Project SEARCH Job Placement Report; and
+VR3364, Project SEARCH Job Placement Report; and

-invoice.
+an invoice.

 16.5.4 Fees

-For more information, refer to 16.6 Project SEARCH Services Fees below.
+For more information, refer to SFP 16.6 Project SEARCH Services Fees.

 16.6 Project SEARCH Services Fees